What is community accountability?

 What does accountability mean to community businesses?
 Is it about accounts and following legal requirements, or is it something broader, about engagement and communication between businesses, their communities and stakeholders?
-That’s the backdrop to new research on community accountability being carried out by the Institute for Voluntary Action Research (IVAR) for Power to Change.
-Research Manager Eliza Buckley tells us about their preliminary findings.
+That’s the backdrop to new research on community accountability being carried out by the Institute for Voluntary Action Research for the Power to Change Research Institute.

 The research aims to develop a deeper understanding about what accountability means in practice and help Power to Change (and other funders) to assess and support it.
 In this post, I wanted to share some of the themes and questions that I’ve been thinking about based on our work so far which includes a literature review and 10 scoping interviews.

 What does community accountability mean or look like?

 There will be no one-size-fits-all answer to this question.
 Community businesses are ‘hybrid organisations’ – they include community pubs, farms, shops and regeneration projects to name just a few – that blend social and economic imperatives.
 As organisations that work for social benefit – often set up by local people, for local people – many are registered charities or operate in a cooperative model of mutual ownership where strategic direction is exercised through a member-owner structure.

 Our work so far suggests that community businesses are using a wide range of approaches in their attempts to be accountable and that the breadth of this range is important – it reflects the mixed bag of organisations that comprise the community business sector.
 Both our scoping interviewees and the literature review shows that this range extends from more formal mechanisms – such as ownership and community shares – to more informal aspects of being ‘visible’ and engaging with the community.
 Some community businesses are even thinking about accountability through social value, local employment and procurement.

 One thing that has particularly struck me is that there is both a moral/values base and a business case for community accountability: